ChenHsing/ChenHsing.github.io/_pages/cv.md

 Research Interest
 ======
 * My research interests lie broadly in computer vision and artificial intelligence.
-My current focus majorly is to explore fundamental computer vision research with limited supervision, with a goal to conduct research and design products benefiting humanity.
+My current focus majorly is to explore fundamental computer vision research with AIGC, with a goal to conduct research and design products benefiting humanity.
 I am excited to be part of this fast-evolving and fascinating field, and I hope to contribute to its growth.

 Publications
 ======